 User Group Key¶

-user group option.
-If you are building an app in an organization, use
+If you're building an app in an organization, use:

 ➜ hub key create # select the 'user' option ✔ user KEY SECRET TYPE bqab5csdh...no6jjezox4 bm2tk476yivwlw...3a4cayll7ztha user > Success!
 Created new API key and secret